Brady-Walker/aws-flashcards/readme.md

-# AWS Flashcards
+# CSV Flashcards

 This is my collection of notes while studying for the AWS Solutions Architect associate exam (2018).
+Any flashcards can be used if they follow the csv format in the examples included.

 Install dependencies with `pip3 install -r requirements.txt`